bridgetlabonney/CPE301FinalProject/README.md

-UNR's CPE 301 Coursework, Labwork, and Shawn Ray https://github.com/olewolf/DHT_nonblocking for the temperature/humidity sensor and making your library user-friendly https://github.com/DeanIsMe/SevSeg for the Seven-Segment display code (used in a previous version, so I will still include it) http://www.rinkydinkelectronics.com/library.php?id=73 for the real-time clock code https://github.com/arduino-libraries/LiquidCrystal for the LCD display code (your library is poggers)
+UNR's CPE 301 Coursework, Labwork, and Shawn Ray https://github.com/olewolf/DHT_nonblocking for the temperature/humidity sensor and making your library user-friendly https://github.com/DeanIsMe/SevSeg for the Seven-Segment display code (used in a previous version, so I will still include it) http://www.rinkydinkelectronics.com/library.php?id=73 for the real-time clock library https://github.com/arduino-libraries/LiquidCrystal for the LCD display code (your library is poggers)